What Are Mail Flow Rules in Exchange Online?

 Set the rule’s mode to “Test with Policy Tips” or “Test without Policy Tips” to evaluate its impact without enforcing it. - Can I prioritize mail flow rules?

-Yes, assign a priority number to determine the order of execution. - What are the differences between Outlook rules and mail flow rules?
+Yes, you can assign a priority number to mail flow rules to control the execution order. - What are the differences between Outlook rules and mail flow rules?